-Paranta Biosciences is developing potentially transformative first-in-class biotherapeutics based on PB01, a unique form of recombinant human follistatin for the prevention of delayed graft function during kidney transplantation and other forms of acute kidney injury.
+Paranta Biosciences is developing a potentially transformative first-in-class biotherapeutic based on PB01, a unique form of recombinant human follistatin for the prevention of delayed graft function during kidney transplantation and other forms of acute kidney injury.

 NSCLC accounts for >85% of all lung cancers.
 Globally, 1.5M people are diagnosed with NSCLC annually.
 Long term outcomes are very poor for patients with advanced disease, with only approximately 5% surviving 5 years.

 PB01 in vivo studies have shown that parenterally administered PB01 enhances the sensitivity of resistant NSCLC cells to chemotherapy agents, and also reduces platinum-based nephrotoxicity.
 PB01's activity in other cancer cell lines is currently underway.

 Targeting DGF is a step into the acute kidney injury (AKI) market.
 AKI is defined as a rapid decline in renal function that occurs within hours or a few days.
 There are multiple causes of AKI including platinum-based chemotherapies and certain other drugs, sepsis, and major cardiovascular surgery.
 The rate of AKI during hospitalization in the US is estimated to be 2-5% and up to 67% for all intensive care unit (ICU) patients.
 AKI is associated with up to 12 times increased likelihood of in-hospital death and contributes to the development of chronic kidney disease and end-stage renal failure.

 Experienced AKI worldwide

 AKI increases likelihood of in-hospital death by 12-fold